ToastyStudent/17-Homework/gist-template.md

 Both the $ (dollar sign) and ^ (caret) characters are considered anchors in the context of regex.

-The ^ signifies a string that starts with the characters that follow it.
+The ^ is representative of a string that starts with the characters that follow it.

-The $ signifies a string that ends with the characters that precede it.
+The $ is representative of a string that ends with the characters that precede it.

 Both of these anchors can either be followed/preceded by an exact string or a range of possible matches.